fujiwara/ecsta/README.md

    - The server is terminated when the file transfer is completed.
 2. `ecsta` starts a port forwarding to the temporary server.
 3. `ecsta` connects to the temporary server via the port forwarding.
-4. `ecsta` sends or receives files via the connection.
+4. `ecsta` sends or receives a file via the connection.

 Requirements:
 - The task must have the ECS Exec feature enabled.
 - The task must have `sh`, `base64`, and `chmod` commands.

+Limitations:
+- Multiple files and directories are not supported.

 ### `--task-format-query(-q)` option